minhhoit/yacms/docs/content-architecture.rst

 useful to content.

-In contrast, the concrete :class:`.Page` model forms the primary API for building a Mezzanine site.
+In contrast, the concrete :class:`.Page` model forms the primary API for building a Yacms site.
 It extends :class:`.Displayable`, and implements a hierarchical navigation tree.
 The rest of this section of the documentation will focus on the :class:`.Page` model, and the way it is used to build all the types of content a site will have available.